Scuba Magazine ~ for divers & by divers

 Presented on the recent Basel World 2013 watch expo, this brand new mechanical dive watch is aching to show you how deep it is.
 Swiss luxury watch manufacturer Oris has a solid reputation among divers.
 While their watches do not have the notoriety of Rolex or Omega,...read more

 Being comfortable in the water is a big thing for me.
 I believe that not only does it make diving more enjoyable but can have an impact on my air consumption too.
-As someone who seems to destroy mouthpieces on a regular basis I have tried a lot of different types....read more
+And having a good mouthpiece is a simple but really important thing on a good long dive.
+There's...read more

 Scuba diving is a sport that carries a certain risks, and as a result, much time and care is spent on teaching divers to be safe.
 However, a few select pieces of safety equipment, beyond your basic kit, can improve your safety a lot.
 Here’s five (plus one) items every...read more

 The Nautilus Lifeline is a product intended never to be used: a combined VHF radio and GPS transmitter, making it possible for divers who get separated from their boat to radio their own boat or any boats in range and transmit their position.
 On a recent liveaboard to...read more

 The Turtle Fin is made of classic design, wide, short, and made of natural rubber.
 This makes for a powerful, no-bull fin, ideal for technical diving.
 A staple with technical divers and professional divers (including military and rescue divers) it’s a tried-and-true...read more